Drug overdose deaths among older American teens rose in 2015, after declining for several years, a new federal report finds.

 Dr. Steven Matson, chief of adolescent medicine at Nationwide Children’s Hospital in Columbus, Ohio, said that the CDC report fits with the larger opioid trend.

 “Originally it was a lot more prescription drugs that were being snorted, and people were overdosing with regular things like Percocet and OxyContin,” Matson told Healthline.
 “But now more people are transitioning to heroin — and unknowingly fentanyl — which is obviously a lot more deadly.”

 Matson said that at Nationwide Children’s Hospital’s substance abuse program, most of the teens they see have been abusing heroin.

-The CDC findings also mirror a trend for all ages in which heroin overtook prescription opioids in 2015 as the leading cause of opioid overdose among all age groups.
+The CDC findings also mirror a for all ages in which heroin overtook prescription opioids in 2015 as the leading cause of opioid overdose among all age groups.

 While the CDC report focuses on opioid deaths, teens often mix opioids with other substances, which can be particularly deadly.

 The annual Monitoring the Future survey for the years 2002-2006 found that 7 out of 10 twelfth graders who used prescription opioids for non-medical reasons combined it with another drug.

 More than half mixed opioid pills with marijuana or alcohol.
 A smaller number of teens mixed them with cocaine, tranquilizers, or amphetamines.